Can Volunteering Benefit Your Health?

 Health Benefits of Volunteering

-Volunteering is usually considered good for your soul, but new research shows that it’s good for your health, too.
+Volunteering is usually considered good for your soul, but research shows that it can be good for your health, too.
 Explore some of the top health benefits of volunteering and get inspired to give back.
 We even included volunteering ideas you can do from your very own home!

-Although volunteering won’t make your everyday stressors disappear, research indicates volunteering may help keep the negative effects of stress at bay.
-In a 2019 study, researchers found that on days that individuals volunteered, they were less emotionally affected by daily stressors.
-1 By reducing your reactivity to stress, volunteering may help you reduce the physiological and psychological effects of stressful situations.2
+Although volunteering won’t make your everyday stressors disappear, research indicates volunteering may help keep some of the negative effects of stress at bay.
+In a 2019 study, researchers found that on days when individuals volunteered, they were less negatively affected by daily stressors than individuals who had not volunteered.1 Furthermore, volunteering has been shown to reduce salivary cortisol, (commonly known as the “stress hormone”), in middle-aged and older adults, suggesting a physiological mechanism for the beneficial effect of volunteering on the stress response.2

 READ MORE: 5 Ways To Help Relieve Your Stress

 Social and physical activity is often associated with cognitive benefits.
-Volunteering provides social, physical, and mental stimulation, which can reduce your risk for cognitive decline.
-Research shows that regular volunteering could help strengthen your working memory and processing and is associated with lower rates of self-reported cognitive issues.
-3,4
+Volunteering provides social, physical, and mental stimulation when performed over time.
+Formal volunteering through groups, clubs and organizations has been shown to support working memory and mental processing in adults 51 and older, and is associated with lower rates of self-reported cognitive complaints.3,4

 Volunteering allows you to meet people who share your passions.
 By regularly volunteering, you can grow deep friendships and enhance your social support network.
-Strengthening your relationships can have a positive impact on your health and has been linked to improved physical health.
-6
+Strengthening your relationships can have a positive impact on your health and helping others through volunteering has been linked to improved social well-being.6

 How To Volunteer From Home

 Thanks to new technology and the rise of virtual events, you may be able to give back without leaving your home.
+Just be aware that volunteering from home may not give you the same benefits as in-person settings.
 To get started, research a few causes you feel passionate about to find some volunteer opportunities.
 Once you’ve found an organization you’d like to support, contact them to see how you can help and if you can get involved virtually.
 For example, you may be able to:

 • Coordinate a virtual fundraiser